adelatour11/torrentcleaner/README.md

     ```bash
     python sonarr_queue_clearner.py
     ```
+    For automation either set cronjob to monitor remote host, or set torrent client to execute script upon opening torrent

-2. The script will:
+3. The script will:
     - Fetch all torrents from Sonarr's queue.
     - Inspect the files in each torrent.
-    - If any `.zipx` or `.lnk` files are found, the torrent will be removed and the files deleted.
+    - If any file extensions are found in torrent that match the extensions set in the tupple SUSPICIOUS_EXTENSIONS, the torrent will be removed and the files deleted.
+    - Will forward any positive hit to syslog server along with errors if syslog_enabled = True
+    - Will block torrent for the future if BLOCK_TORRENT_ON_REMOVAL = True

 ## Example Output